flowingones/cargo/README.md

-# Cargo - Develop API's in No Time
+# Cargo - Develop Web Applications the Way You Like It

 Cargo focuses on best in class development experience.
 The right abstraction of helpful features and freedom for flexibility, are the core principles of Cargo.